Impact of Coronavirus on Manufacturing

 - Many EDOs have established resource centers for businesses to access relative to responding to COVID

 - A company can save considerable time by first checking in with the appropriate EDO

 - We believe that nearly all EDOs should create a resource base (e.g., tools, data sources, advisory firms, best practices, webinars, etc.) as part of their business retention/expansion efforts

-Among (this is just a sample) steps that manufacturers should consider are:
+Among (this is just a sample) steps that manufacturers should consider in view of the impact of coronavirus are: